-Porsche 962 was an evolution of the four-time Le Mans winning 956
+Evolution of the four-time Le Mans winning 956 model

 The Porsche 962 was introduced in late 1984 as a successor to the 956 model.
 The old model wasn’t immediately retired because both cars raced at the same time for a few seasons.
 In that time, the sporting and technical regulations for the World Sportscar Championship and IMSA GTP Championship were not the same, so the WSC-prepared cars were labeled as 962C to make a distinction from the IMSA-spec cars.

 In many ways, the 962 was an evolution of the 956, which was the first Porsche race car with an aluminum monocoque chassis.
 Some of the 956s were simply rebuilt as new 962s.
 The 956 was using the 2.6-litre flat-six boxer turbo engine and the 962 was also equipped with the same power unit, which developed around 630 hp.

 By the middle of 1985, the newer 3.2-litre fuel injected flat-6 engine was placed into the 962 for the IMSA GT Championship.
 The 962C cars, prepared for the World Championship, didn’t get new engines until 1986, when Porsche started to use 2.8, 3.0 and 3.2 variants of the flat-six engine with turbochargers.

 Porsche produced 91 examples of 962

 In total, Porsche produced ninety-one 962s between 1984 and 1991.
 Sixteen were used by the Porsche factory team while all other cars were sold to customer teams worldwide.
 During the races, some 962s were badly damaged and later rebuilt with a new chassis number.
 Due to high demand for 962s, some chassis were built by Fabcar in the US and then shipped to Germany for their final assemblage.